Casarecce with roasted red pepper pesto.

-I love bell peppers especially red ones and I’m totally addicted to roasting them and then using them in all kinds of recipes such as soups, omelette, quiches and pasta sauces!
-Roasting the peppers really brings out the flavour and is so much healthier than frying them.
-Using red peppers in pesto has become quite popular here in Italy and there are other similar recipes.
+Red peppers are very popular in Italy, and I’m totally addicted to roasting them and then using them in all kinds of recipes, such as soups, omelets, quiches, and pasta sauces!
+Roasting the peppers really brings out the flavor and is so much healthier than frying them.
+Using red peppers in pesto has become quite popular here in Italy.

 Some people make roasted red pepper pesto with the addition of ricotta or sun-dried tomatoes.
 I used walnuts, but you can also find this pesto made with almonds and pine nuts.
 There are also Italian recipes for red pepper pesto made with uncooked peppers.
 However, I think I prefer them roasted.